-The last few weeks before school starts is the best time for parents to make sure their child is set up for a flying start to the school year.
+The last week or two before your child heads back to the classroom is the best time to make sure they’re set up for a flying start after the disruptions of COVID-19.
 Being ready for school is more than just having the right uniforms, stationary and backpack sorted.
-Whether it’s their first year of school or they’re in high school, you also need to make sure your child is healthy, and this includes good oral health.
+Whether it’s their first year of school or they’re in high school, you also need to make sure your child is ready to get back to it, and this includes good oral health.

 1 – Oral hygiene tips